worldamazing/plan/README.md

 ## Key Documents
 > Dive into the foundational texts of the GI with these essential documents. <!--Designed for comprehensive understanding and ease of access, these resources are tailored to provide a detailed view of our transformative initiatives and the core benefits that enrich the lives of all members.-->
-- [**Overview**](docs/overview.md): Providing a thorough exploration of the Global Institution's strategic framework, this document offers a detailed insight into our ambitious plans.
-It outlines the mechanisms and philosophies underpinning our efforts to reshape global society for a sustainable and prosperous future.
+- [**Overview**](docs/overview.md): Providing a thorough exploration of the Global Institution's strategic framework. <!-- , this document offers a detailed insight into our ambitious plans.
+It outlines the mechanisms and philosophies underpinning our efforts to reshape global society for a sustainable and prosperous future. -->
-- [**Benefits**](docs/benefits-all.md): Delve into the extensive benefits that membership in the Global Institution offers.
-This document details how our programs and policies tangibly improve personal well-being and foster community prosperity, covering critical areas such as housing, healthcare, education, and environmental sustainability.
+- [**Benefits**](docs/benefits-all.md): Delve into the extensive benefits that membership in the Global Institution offers. <!--This document details how our programs and policies tangibly improve personal well-being and foster community prosperity, covering critical areas such as housing, healthcare, education, and environmental sustainability.-->
-- [**Initiatives**](docs/initiatives.md): This document outlines a range of transformative initiatives that reshape how communities engage, respond to emergencies, and adapt urban environments.
-It details strategies for transitioning traditional law enforcement to community-focused support, integrating global and local emergency management, and innovating in labor and community services.
-The initiatives also focus on reimagining urban spaces for sustainability and multifunctionality.
+- [**Initiatives**](docs/initiatives.md): A range of transformative initiatives that reshape how communities engage, respond to emergencies, and adapt urban environments. <!--It details strategies for transitioning traditional law enforcement to community-focused support, integrating global and local emergency management, and innovating in labor and community services.
+The initiatives also focus on reimagining urban spaces for sustainability and multifunctionality.-->

 ## Our Potential Future
 > Offering a conceptual and holistic look at the future, this section elaborates on the broader societal transformations envisioned by the Global Institution. <!--It discusses the idealistic outcomes of these changes, such as the eradication of mental health challenges and the overhaul of the justice system into a restorative model.
 This vision paints a picture of a world where systemic changes lead to a healthier, more equitable, and interconnected global society.-->